senotrusov/file-digests/README.md

 # If you want to check current directory and place database elsewere,
 # you could use "." as a path/to/directory following the path/to/database_file
 file-digests . ~/digests/my-digest.sqlite

+# Show the list of duplicate files, based on the information out of the database
+# Please build the database first by running "file-digests"
+file-digests-show-duplicates
+file-digests-show-duplicates [path/to/directory] [path/to/database_file]
 ```

 ## Contributing